April 2005 Cairo terrorist attacks: Second incident: The Sixth of October Bridge

 nail bomb that he was carrying detonating as he fell.

-The bomber was killed and seven passersby were injured: three Egyptians and four foreign tourists (an Israeli couple, an Italian woman, and a Swedish).
+The bomber was killed and seven passersby were injured: three Egyptians and four foreign tourists (an Israeli couple, an Italian woman, and a Swede).

 Third incident: The Citadel

 Approximately two hours later the same day, two veiled females armed with guns opened fire on a tourist bus in the neighbourhood known as Islamic Cairo, not far from the Citadel.
 After firing on the coach, one of the women shot the other dead before turning her gun on herself.
 Three bystanders were reportedly injured.